estellechoi/glassify/README.md

 ### 1-2.
 Schedule

 This is scheduling table example.
-Work items are based on the real use-cases I've learned.
+Work items are based on the real use-cases I've learned from lectures.

 <img src="./docs/schedules.png" />
 <br />